 - Improper yeast strain: Each yeast has its characteristic profile, which when not matched will lead to a confusing beverage.
 Just looking at temperature range, flocculation and attenuation are not sufficient.
 Review the yeast’s esters, bio-chemical chemistry, phenols and another characteristic to match it with the intended product.
 Trying to ferment an extra-strong brew by stressing the yeast to its maximum sugar tolerance is a bad idea.

 - Yeast Nutrients: Lack of yeast nutrients is a notable problem with fermenting honey (meads), certain fruits, and sugar wash.
 Inadequate nutrients yield a sugar only diet for the yeast, which is detrimental for their health.
 The yeast starts autolysis (metabolizing dead yeasts) and competing for nutrients leading to a variety of off-flavors.

-- Insufficient yeast count: Yeast require oxygen to multiply and do not multiply in anaerobic conditions.
+- Insufficient yeast count or pitch rate: Yeast require oxygen to multiply and do not multiply in anaerobic conditions.
 As a result, they start dying or mutating towards the latter half of the fermentation.
 Not using adequate healthy yeast would yield an altered flavor profile.